grieve/webpack-glsl-loader/README.md

 ### On command line

-You can also define the module extension bind on the command line.
+You can also define the module extension bind on the command line if you are not using a configuration file (you probably should be though).

 ```shell
 webpack --module-bind 'glsl=webpack-glsl'